Project Site @ Qiunatong Village, Gongshan County, Nujiang Prefecture, Yunnan Province, China

 We found the following problems in the village:

 lack of public space and recreation facilities

 unreliable water source and improper use of energy

-Collaborating with the Service-Learning Centre of Chung Chi College at CUHK again this year, the 1U1V team carried out the 2nd early childhood education service in Qiunatong Village from 20 June to 14 July, a total of 20 student volunteers participated.
+The 1U1V team carried out an early childhood education service in Qiunatong Village in collaboration with the Service-Learning Centre of Chung Chi College at CUHK from 20 June to 14 July.
+It is the second time such service was held.
+A total of 20 student volunteers participated.
 The service plan also included in-depth investigations from five aspects of public health, disaster prevention, population trafficking, ecotourism and cultural records.For more details, please click here to see the work report (in Chinese version only).